AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 .. container:: animate

-    The variant part cannot be followed by a component declaration (:ada:`Flag : Character` there)
+    The variant part cannot be followed by a component declaration (:ada:`Flag : Character` here)

 ========
 Lab